open-power/op-benchmark-recipes/standard-benchmarks/Java/SPEC-jbb2015/readme.md

 If your configuration is different from above, the scripts can be modified for your hardware.

-> Note: The scripts apply the appropriate tuning to the machine before running the benchmarks by calling tune.sh automatically, so this does not have to be done as a separate step.
+> Note: The scripts apply the appropriate tuning to the machine before running the benchmarks by calling `tune.sh` automatically, so this does not have to be done as a separate step.

-The number of `groups` in the benchmark depend on the number of `NUMA nodes` in the machine, and the `processor binding` depends on the `number of cores in each NUMA node`.
+The number of `groups` in the benchmark depend on the number of `NUMA nodes` in the machine, and the `processor binding` depends on the `number of cores` in each NUMA node.
 The differences in the scripts above illustrate the changes required.

 ### Monitoring the progress of the run and getting results